 There are some tile underlayments that are designed for heat and sunny climates such as Arizona’s.
 So, let’s explore what is the best tile roof underlayment in Arizona!

-There are many different types of underlayments that can be used under concrete tile in Arizona.
-Here are the most common: felt (SBS modified bitumen), synthetic, and self-adhering underlayments.
+Many different types of underlayments can be used under concrete tiles in Arizona.
+Here are the most common: felt (SBS-modified bitumen), synthetic, and self-adhering underlayments.

 We will talk about each type of concrete tile underlayment and determine what is best based on several factors: price, waterproofing, durability, and UV resistance.